How to Add Embedded Analytics to Your SaaS Without Rebuilding Your Backend

 That's not a sprint.
 That's a quarter — minimum.
 And it compounds: every new chart is another surface to maintain, another thing to break when you migrate databases, another ticket in your backlog forever.

-The three approaches (and who each is for)
+Three types of embedded analytics tools (and who each is for)

 Option 1: Build it yourself